915-Muscalagiu-AncaIoana/TODO-Prioritizer-VSCode-Extension/README.md

 - Autocomplete for `TODO-HIGH`, `TODO-MEDIUM`, `TODO-LOW`.
 - New command "Find TODOs" that lists and prioritizes TODO comments in your project.

+### 2.0.0

+Enhanced release of TODO Code Tracker with machine learning-based priority estimation.

+- Automatically assigns priority levels to TODO comments without a specified priority keyword, based on the comment's content.

 **Enjoy using TODO Code Tracker to efficiently manage and navigate your coding tasks!**